So you've just won a new client (yay!) — now what?

 - Mention our Single point of contact (SPOC)

 - What would make our agency a successful project for your business? (use objective metrics if possible, ex.
 50 more leads)

 - Have you worked with a similar agency in the past?
 (If yes, share your pain points)

 Bonus: Ask the client for some referrals at the bottom of the questionnaire (If any).
 Maybe your new client has a friend or colleague who could use your services too.

 Conduct an internal kick-off meeting and assign the client to the appropriate team member.

 Your internal kick-off is a time to assign the client to a team, brief them on the work scope, ask and answer critical questions, and distribute all applicable information.

-If you run a virtual business and you don't have the ability to meet your client in person.
+Suppose you run a virtual business and can't meet your client in person.
 Get your client to find a time that works through your calendar software to book a video (or audio) conference.